 Counselors [Ages 17+]

 Please only apply for a counselor position if you are 17 years or older (by the time camp starts).
-You have the choice of being a counselor in the following areas: Lifeguard (current certification needed by the start of camp), sports, arts & crafts, pet barn, horses, fishing, fort, and archery.
-You can also apply if you need more leadership experience and would like to become a Head Counselor.
+You have the choice of being a counselor in the following areas: Lifeguard (current certification needed by the start of camp), sports, arts & crafts, pet barn, horses, fishing, fort, and archery and zip line.

 Our counselors not only work together during the day at camp, but we do many fun activities outside of camp like weekly staff dinners, angle ball and kick ball games at Seneca Park and camping trips.
 Being a part of the Camp Hi-Ho team is also a great way to meet lifelong friends.